zeitspace/ux-writing-session/README.md

 * align UX writing with the goals of the organization and the user
 * help build trust through a "consistent, cohesive, visual and verbal voice" (Bloomstein, 2020)

-A [description of the voice and tone chart activity](https://www.zeitspace.com/voice-and-tone-chart) is available on the Zeitspace web site.
+A [description of the voice and tone chart activity](https://github.com/zeitspace/ux-writing-session/blob/master/Activity%20Guides/Voice%20and%20Tone%20Chart/Voice%20and%20tone%20chart.htm) is available to help you work through this exercise outside of the session.

-## Activity 2 - UX writing guide template

-Learning from (and leaning on) several of the publicly available style guides and UX writing guides (check out our favourite ones in the Resources section), we've created a skeleton template for you to start with.

-The template contains topics we felt we'd encounter often enough as part of our UX practice.

-A [description of how to use the UX writing guide template](https://www.zeitspace.com/voice-and-tone-chart) is available on the Zeitspace web site.

-## Activity 3 - Iterative rewriting
+## Activity 2 - Iterative rewriting

 This activity shows how to rewrite a block of text deliberately and with consideration for several elements of strong UX writing.
 The four stages and goals of the activity are:
 * make the writing *purposeful*